stephenrdoyle/stephenrdoyle.github.io/_pages/about.md

 Hi there!

-I am a molecular and computational biologist with broad interests in understanding genetic change over time.
-I work at the Wellcome Sanger Institute near Cambridge, UK, but I am originally from Melbourne, Australia.
+I am a molecular and computational biologist with a broad interest in understanding genetic change over time.

+I am currently a senior Postdoctoral Fellow in the Parasite Genomics group at the Wellcome Sanger Institute near Cambridge, UK, but I am originally from Melbourne, Australia.

 This is my website on worms, genomics, and other stuff I am working on.

-Hope it is useful!

 Cheers,
 Stephen